SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 Table~\ref{tab:compare_updated} summarizes the overall performance of different models on held-out test datasets for parameter estimation.
 The pre-trained model on LAMOST LRS spectra generally outperforms the raw spectra, and importantly, CLIP-based models consistently improve performance for both LAMOST LRS and Gaia XP spectra, in most tasks where raw spectra or pre-trained (on LAMOST LRS or Gaia XP only) models alone were less effective.
 One notable exception is the radial velocity $v_r$ from LAMOST LRS, where most CLIP-based models perform worse than the LRS pre-trained model.
 This is understandable, as radial velocity is primarily determined by line features in LAMOST LRS spectra, and the alignment between LAMOST and Gaia -- taken at slightly different stellar epochs -- may introduce inconsistencies that degrade performance.
 Another exception is the \textit{Asteroseismic Parameters}-sbi task, where no clear differences are observed among models, possibly due to the small dataset size (3,029 stars).
 These results highlight the value of CLIP-based alignment.

 In particular, if checked more carefully, models with in-modal reconstruction decoders (e.g., CLIP-r and CLIP-pr compared with CLIP, and CLIP-pr compared with CLIP-p) generally show improved performance, as revealed by the ``number of wins'' in the table (last row), fairly accounting for the MLP-based downstream models only.
-This indicates enhanced informativeness of the learned representations for downstream parameter estimation.
+This indicates enhanced informativeness of the learned representations for the estimation of downstream parameters.
 Overall, these results suggest that the inclusion of in-modal reconstruction decoders improves representation quality in most downstream applications.

-We hypothesize that these performance gains stem from the model’s ability to retain both shared and modality-specific (non-shared) information.
+We hypothesize that these performance gains come from the model’s ability to retain shared and modality-specific (non-shared) information.
 In the CLIP-pr variant, this is encouraged by jointly optimizing the contrastive loss, cross-modal prediction loss, and in-modal reconstruction loss.
 This architecture implicitly encourages the embeddings to retain complementary information from each modality.

 To further explore this hypothesis, we introduce the CLIP-split model, which explicitly separates the projected embeddings into a 512-dimensional shared space and a 128-dimensional non-shared space.
 Despite using fewer parameters (see Appendix~\ref{sec:proj_decode}), CLIP-split performs competitively, particularly for core stellar parameters such as $T_{\rm eff}$, $\log g$, and [Fe/H].
 It also recovers radial velocity performance to a level comparable with the LAMOST LRS pre-trained model, suggesting that the embedding split scheme retains more LRS-specific line features relevant to RV estimation.